Kootenai Health often gets questions from the public and media about our organization. Here are a few commonly requested facts about Kootenai.

 Financial Health

 Kootenai Health met or exceeded its operating budget for several years in a row.
 Even with all the challenges of 2020, we were able to obtain a positive operating margin.
 Kootenai Health has been able to control expenses and increase revenue while meeting the health care needs of its residents.
 It is this strong performance that has alleviated the need to levy taxes and help fund our growth.
 This strong performance has also been recognized by outside bond rating agencies.
-For the past six years, Kootenai Health has received an “A” rating from Standard and Poors.
-See more on our awards and recognition here.

 Health Corridor